Yusef Komunyakaa: Marriage and family

 Komunyakaa married Australian novelist Mandy Sayer in 1985.
-That year, he was hired as an associate professor at Indiana University in Bloomington.
+That year, he was hired as an associate professor at Indiana University Bloomington.
 He also held the Ruth Lilly Professorship for two years from 1989 to 1990.
 He and Sayer were married for ten years.

-He later had a relationship with India-born poet Reetika Vazirani, and they had a son Jehan together.
-Vazirani killed the two-year-old boy and committed suicide in 2003.
+He later had a relationship with India-born poet Reetika Vazirani with whom he had a child.
+Vazirani died in a murder-suicide, killing their son Jehan and herself in 2003; he was two years old.

 Interviews

 Over the years, Komunyakaa has taken part in many interviews on his life and works.
 In a 2018 interview titled "The Complexity of Being Human," Komunyakaa addresses the careful use of language and influences of some of his most famous works such as "Facing It."
 He compares his work to that of a painter or carpenter.
 He states that poetry is vastly different from journalism in that his work is more violent, much like nature.

 In his interview "The Singing Underneath," Komunyakaa describes the biblical influences in his work.
 He recalls reading the Bible in his youth and discovering what he believed to be underlying poetic elements.
 Komunyakaa also pays his respects to early influences such as Langston Hughes, Paul Laurence Dunbar, and Phillis Wheatley.

 In a 2010 interview by Tufts Observer, Komunyakaa when asked to list the individuals who most influenced him, he names Robert Hayden, Bishop, Pablo Neruda, and Walt Whitman.

 Below are a few of his most popular interviews: